 Fertilizer Shipping Project

-The first phase of the Fertilizer Shipping project will survey the best techniques and practices to load fertilizers at harbour and to clean cargo holds, and investigate the true extent of the problem.
-The next phase will promote measures that reduce discharges throughout the Baltic Sea area, working together with stakeholders such as harbours, harbour operators, shipping companies and fertilizer manufacturers.
+The first phase of the Fertilizer Shipping project surveyed the best techniques and practices to load fertilizers at harbour and to clean cargo holds, and investigate the true extent of the problem.
+The next phase promoted measures that reduce discharges throughout the Baltic Sea area, working together with stakeholders such as harbours, harbour operators, shipping companies and fertilizer manufacturers.

 More information: